Policy Details | |||

 For information regarding employer contributions please refer to the Employer Co-Investment Policy for levy and non-levy paying employers, as the charges may vary according to the standard delivered.

-Leisure courses are full cost and not supported by government funding so fees waivers and additional learning support are not available on these programmes.
-These courses are only available for individuals aged 18 or over when they start the course.
+Leisure courses are full cost and not supported by government funding so fees reductions and additional learning support are not available on these programmes.
+These courses are only available for individuals aged 18 or over at the start of the course.

 Payments must be made through the online store and we are unable to accept payment in any other format for this type of course.